 An earthquake doesn't arrive completely without warning.
-Animals can detect high-frequency P-waves several minutes before the arrival of the more destructive S-waves— although this skill is a subject of debate among scientists.
+Animals can detect high-frequency P-waves several minutes before the arrival of the more destructive S-waves — although this skill is a subject of debate among scientists.
 But unlike animals, most humans are caught totally by surprise and have little time to react before things get dangerous.

 A large earthquake is traumatic for anyone who experiences it.
 Structures begin cracking and bending, things fly around and fall, and glass breaks.
 Power lines may crackle and lights flicker on and off.
 Perhaps the most disorienting aspect of a large tremblor is the sudden loss of confidence in the stability of the solid ground, which everyone takes for granted.

 - Drop!
 Hunker down on the floor and cover your head and neck with your arms.
-If you are near a window, bookshelf or similar hazard, crawl as far away from it as you can.
+If you're near a window, bookshelf or similar hazard, crawl as far away from it as you can.
 Don't forget to check overhead for light fixtures and other objects that could fall on you.

 - Cover!
 Seek shelter under a table, desk or anything else that can protect you from falling objects.
-If you can't find suitable shelter, then stay where you are.
+If you can't find suitable shelter, stay where you are.

 - Hold on!
 Grasp the leg of a table, sofa, bed or any other heavy piece of furniture and hold onto it to stabilize yourself against the shaking.

-If you sleep for the normal average of 8 hours a day, there's a 33 percent chance you'll be in bed when an earthquake strikes.
+If you sleep for the normal average of eight hours a day, there's a 33 percent chance you'll be in bed when an earthquake strikes.
 If so, the safest response is to stay there, curl up as small as you can, and hold your pillow over your head and neck.

 Ignore advice you may see on the internet to lie on the floor next to a sturdy object, such as a bed or sofa.
 The "triangle of life" theory on which this strategy is based supposes that the bed or sofa will create a triangular safe space when large objects, such as beams, fall from above.
 This theory has been discredited by researchers in several countries.